 Add enough water to cover the vegetables.
 Bring to a rapid simmer, then lower the heat.
 Cover and simmer gently until the vegetables are tender, about 40 minutes.

 Adjust the consistency with more water if the soup is too dense.
 Season with sugar, salt, and pepper, then simmer for 5 minutes longer.

 If time allows, let the soup to stand for an hour or two before serving, then heat through as needed.
-Garnish each serving with a dollop of sour cream, if desired.
+Garnish each serving with a dollop of sour cream, if desired, plus some fresh dill.